 If you have a question that is not addressed here, please email New Student Services: nss@berkeley.edu

 The Golden Bear Experience, for newly admitted undergraduates, consists of four major components: Golden Bear Advising and Golden Bear Prep (both completed online, before students arrive) and Golden Bear Orientation and Getting Your Bearings (in-person programs, completed once students are here on campus).
-Move-In occurs August 15-16, 2023 prior to Golden Bear Orientation and Getting Your Bearings.
+Move-In occurs August 20-21, 2024, prior to Golden Bear Orientation and Getting Your Bearings.
+Note: A small number of students that participate in pre-approved programs will be able to move in on August 21.

 This experience is for undergraduate first-year students and for transfer students.
 Their transition to Berkeley begins online in the summer as soon as they accept their offer of admission.
 If you'd like to know more details, check out orientation.berkeley.edu.